 When you meet with your attorney to discuss drafting the terms of the trust document, consider creating a power of attorney for any property or assets held outside of your trust.
 If you become disabled or unable to make decisions regarding these assets prior to your death, this person will be able to legally manage the assets for you.
 You could choose a child, spouse or other person who can have legal rights to handle these assets outside of the trust.
 A healthcare power of attorney may also be advisable; this person would be able to make medical decisions on your behalf if you can’t make them for yourself.

 Setting up a trust: 3 steps for beneficiaries

-It is ideal for beneficiaries to understand the terms of a trust prior to the death of the grantor.
-But in many cases, those financial discussions don’t happen, and the estate settlement process can trigger a mix of emotions when a loved one passes on.
-When it’s time to talk about the trust, however, there are a few key steps that can simplify the process, so it goes as smoothly as possible.
+It’s ideal for beneficiaries to understand the terms of a trust prior to the death of the grantor.
+But in many cases, those financial discussions don’t happen.
+Here are a few key steps that can simplify the process, so it goes as smoothly as possible.

 1. Prepare for your trust meeting